awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 To display information about DB snapshot exports using the Amazon RDS API, use the [DescribeExportTasks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeExportTasks.html) operation\.

 To track completion of the export workflow or to trigger another workflow, you can subscribe to Amazon Simple Notification Service topics\.
-For more information on Amazon SNS, see [Using Amazon RDS event notification](USER_Events.md)\.
+For more information on Amazon SNS, see [Working with Amazon RDS event notification](USER_Events.md)\.

 ## Canceling a snapshot export task<a name="USER_ExportSnapshot.Canceling"></a>